Tag Archives: 6.5 creedmoor

 Ruger American 6.5 Creedmoor

-I lifted the gun from the box, and the first thing I though was it seemed lighter than it looked, if that makes sense.
+Lifting the gun from the box, the first thing I thought was it seemed lighter than it looked if that makes sense.
 It was noticeably lighter than I expected it to be, and other comparable rifles nearby.
 This is obviously a good thing in my estimation, as I had planned on having my wife use the rifle during our hunting season.
 She is quite petite, so smaller and lighter is better.

 With the gun shouldered, I ran the bolt a few times which felt better than I expected.
 The three-lug bolt of the American needs less lift to unlock from the breech, sixty-degrees of lift instead of the standard ninety-degrees.
 The smooth raceway had the bolt sliding very clean, and with the short lift it made it quick to reload.

-The synthetic stock got my attention next, it came as no surprise that the stock felt a bit cheap.
+Shifting my attention to the synthetic stock, it came as no surprise that the stock felt a bit cheap.
 Its unfortunate that many gun manufacturers are using these very flexible polymer stocks, but it is also very predictable.
 And to be fair, if the gun shoots well I probably wont be complaining about the flexible stock too much.
-The barreled action has a nice Burnt Bronze Cerakote color, that goes well with the camo pattern on the stock.
-The muzzle of the twenty-two inch barrel is threaded 5/8-24 and comes with a radially ported brake to aid in recoil reduction.
-The barrel twist is a pretty standard one in eight.

-The rifle is fed through a detachable box magazine compatible with AICS type magazines, this came as a pleasant surprise as I have an assortment of magazines I’d like to try in the rifle.
+Feeding the rifle is done through a detachable box magazine compatible with AICS type magazines.
+This came as a pleasant surprise as I have an assortment of magazines I’d like to try in the rifle.

-The tang mounted safety was easy to reach and manipulate, as was the bolt release on the left rear side of the action.
-The simple design was easily understood and in no time I was ready to outfit it.
-The gun came with a scope rail already mounted which made mounting a scope much easier.
-I mounted one of my scopes in a pair of Warne low rings, the US Optics TS25X fit perfectly on top of the rifle.
+At the rear a tang mounted safety was easy to reach and manipulate.
+As was the bolt release on the left rear side of the action.
+With a simple design it was easily understood and in no time I was ready to outfit it.
+Ruger saw fit to include a scope rail already mounted which made mounting a scope much easier.
+To that I mounted one of my scopes in a pair of Warne low rings, the US Optics TS25X fit perfectly on top of the rifle.
 Though I think I will also add a stock-pack to get a better cheekweld.

 With a target set up at one hundred yards, I laid on my shooting mat to zero the little Ruger.
 Using the Hornady ammunition I zeroed the rifle, and fired a quick three-shot group.